hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/3-networking/index.md

     - if server breaks, it might be unaccessible
     - viruses can transmit easily (worms)

+### Mobile Networks

+- Advantages
+    - more coverage than WiFi
+    - forces users to depend upon hotspots in each area visited
+    - 4G offers a coverage of 30 miles
+        - and more and with overlapping networks
+        - high ranges means connectivity all the time
+    - mobile devices can be used out in the field
+    - portability
+    - big problemts with wifi networks in online security
+- Disadvantages
+    - more expensive
+    - quality can be poor if you are not close
+        - could go 2G, 3G, etc..
+    - power consumption issues on devices powered by batteries
+    - mobile VPNs are unsafe to connect to

 ### Topologies

 - LAN
     - covers smaller geographical area
     - does not always need a router to connect computers togethers

+### Connection Types

+#### Client-Server Networks

+- more secure than P2P networks
+- servers will handle authentication and authorization to accessing resources
+- if a client crashes/disconnects, it doesnt affect other clients or the server

+#### Peer to Peer Networks

+- can communicate and share files with every other computer on the network
+- Advantages
+    - cheaper (no need to buy servers)
+        - does not servers
+        - as files accessed from inidividual's workstations
+        - no need to pay IT staff (System Administrator, Network Technicians)
+        - overall cost of setting up is cheaper
+    - very redundant
+        - if one computer fails, it will not disrupt anything
+        - everything else will continue
+- Disadvantages
+    - files and folders are difficult to recover as they cannot be centrally backed up
+    - more difficult to share
+        - with magnets and torrent descriptor files
+    - less security than permissions
+    - system is not cntralised, hard to administrate
+    - more expensive security, all devices should have its own anti-virus
+    - diificult to have more than a few users
+    - peers should have good storage too
+    - when peer being accessed by other peers, it might slow the computer down

 ## Internet